Prototypes of the 2019 Polestar 1 have entered production. Here’s everything you need to know about this high-speed hybrid coupe.

 2019 Polestar 1 price and release date

-The Polestar 1 will have a starting price of around £135,000, although the first 500 cars, due for delivery in 2019, have already sold out.
-That means you’ll have to wait for the next batch of 500 cars to be built – they’ll go on sale in 2020.
+The 2019 Polestar 1 costs from £135,500.
+Sadly, the first 500 cars, which are due for delivery this year, are sold out.
+This means that, if you want to get your hands on one, you will have to wait for the next batch, likely to go on sale in 2020.

 2019 Polestar 1 styling